-Students enrolled in applied lessons are evaluated at the end of each semester before a jury of music faculty.
+A jury of music faculty evaluates students enrolled in applied lessons.
 An unexcused absence from the jury may result in a failing grade in the applied lesson.
 Students who have satisfactorily completed PMUS 4621 Recital/Project are exempt from the jury examination during that semester.

-Professional concert attire (concert black explained below) is expected for the instrumental jury examination.
-Business casual (explained below) is expected for vocal and piano students.
-(Student questions regarding dress can be directed to the applied instructor.)
-Instrumental students must bring a sufficient number of copies for each faculty member present.
+The attire for instrumental jury examinations is concert black (explained below), and the attire for vocal and piano students is business casual.
+That applied instructor can answer further questions.
+Instrumental students must bring sufficient copies for each faculty member present.
 Vocal and piano students need not bring copies of their music.
-Jury examination sheets are completed by each faculty member present.
-They will be given to the student at the discretion of their respective applied music instructor.
+Each present faculty member completes jury examination sheets.
+Students receive them at the discretion of their respective applied music instructor.
 At the discretion of the applied music instructor, a student may be excused from a jury examination.

-- Appropriate business casual dress typically includes slacks or khakis, dress shirt or blouse, open-collar or polo shirt, optional tie or seasonal sport coat, a dress or skirt at knee-length or below, a tailored blazer, knit shirt or sweater, and loafers or dress shoes that cover all or most of the foot. - Professional attire typically means wearing a suit slacks or skirt, button shirt, and a matching jacket.
-This normally included a tie and dress shoes, or stockings and closed-toe shoes.
-Suits should be in neutral colors such as grey, navy, brown or black.
+- Appropriate business casual dress typically includes slacks or khakis, a dress shirt or blouse, an open-collar or polo shirt, an optional tie or seasonal sport coat, a dress or skirt at knee-length or below, a tailored blazer, knit shirt or sweater, and loafers or dress shoes that cover all or most of the foot. - Professional attire typically means wearing a suit slacks or skirt, button shirt, and a matching jacket.
+This attire typically includes a tie, dress shoes, stockings, and closed-toe shoes.
+Suits should be in neutral colors like grey, navy, brown, or black.